Resident Disposal/Recycling Permit

-A disposal permit (PDF)is required for each residential vehicle that uses the Municipal Disposal Area.
+A disposal permit is required for each residential vehicle that uses the Municipal Disposal Area.
 The permit is issued by the Parking Services Agency and is a dual permit for both this facility and to park for commuting purposes.
+Register for a permit using the new online digital permitting payment system.
 The Department of Community Services manages the Disposal Area, where solid wastes and recyclables are collected and marketed, and where leaves are composted.
 The Disposal Area includes a solid waste transfer station, where residents may bring household wastes (garbage and trash) and bulky wastes (large items such as furniture); a leaf composting area; and a recycling center.
-View thedisposal area flyer (PDF)which includes a map and directions.
+View the disposal area flyer (PDF) which includes a map and directions.

 The Municipal Disposal Area is restricted to trash and other solid wastes from Summit only.
 Use of the area is free to all residents of the city; all other users must pay a per ton fee to dispose of trash, leaves and branches, and other materials.